clubedaentrega/log-sink-server/README.md

 ## Storage
 Log sink uses mongoDB to store its data.
 This is a initial decision and may change in the future as we experiment with other tecnologies.

-Logs with different relevance levels are stored and indexed separately, improving querying on them.
+Logs with different relevance level are stored and indexed separately, improving querying on them.
 That is, logs are stored in three collections, based on their relevance.

 Bellow normal and normal relevance logs are stored in capped collections, in order to avoid a huge growth in used space.
 High relevance logs are stored in a normal collection, so they are never removed.

 The log sink software is not responsible for the database, it must be managed independently.
-The best topology is to use a replica set and set the [read preference](http://docs.mongodb.org/manual/core/read-preference/) to `secondaryPreferred`.
+The best topology is a replica set with the [read preference](http://docs.mongodb.org/manual/core/read-preference/) set to `'secondaryPreferred'`.

 ## API
 The API exposed by this service is built on top of [asynconnection](https://github.com/sitegui/asynconnection-core) protocol, a call-return/message protocol over tls.

 Note: we plan to add a subset of the API over HTTPS

-The API is split in three:
+The API is splitted in three:

 * [Write API](https://github.com/sitegui/log-sink-server/blob/master/api.md#write-api): used to send log data to log sink
 * [Stream API](https://github.com/sitegui/log-sink-server/blob/master/api.md#stream-api): streams live log data from producers to consumers
 * [Query API](https://github.com/sitegui/log-sink-server/blob/master/api.md#query-api): query old log data

 ## CLI
 The log sink server offers a command line interface (CLI) to manage users and permissions.
-The use it, run `node index [command] [args...]` in the project folder.
+To use it, run `node index [command] [args...]` in the project folder.
 (Use `node index -h` for inline help)

 The available commands are: